numlinalg/RLinearAlgebra.jl/docs/src/tutorials/consistent_system/consistent_system.md

 # Solving a Consistent Linear System

-This guide demonstrates how to use `RLinearAlgebra.jl` package to solve a **consistent linear system**---a system where at least one solution exists---expressed in the form:
+This guide demonstrates how to use `RLinearAlgebra.jl` package to solve a **consistent linear system**--a system where at least one solution exists--expressed in the form:

 $$Ax = b.$$